-James Key is new to the VBA board of directors.
-He has been nominated to serve as the Director-at-large.
+James Key is the Director-at-large on the VBA board of directors.

 Over the last 9 years before Covid, I worked in the lab at UVM Medical Center.
 My work there ended when the outbreak began, during the Spring of that year.
 While working at the Hospital, my interest in beekeeping began, out of trying to solve the problem of why there wasn't a presence of honey bees around my garden.